The Malay Peninsula

 Morning at Fraser’s Hill, then drive to Bukit Tinggi.
 Night Bukit Tinggi

 Early morning at Bukit Tinggi for Mountain Peacock-pheasant.
 Late morning we head to the lowland rainforests of Taman Negara National Park.
-Taman Negara (4 nts)
+Taman Negara (4 nights)

 Taman Negara National Park

 Final morning at Taman Negara and return to Kuala Lumpur.
-Fly London
+Fly to UK

-The tropical forests of the Malay Peninsula shelter one of the most exotic faunas on Earth: equatorial treasurehouses that resound to the unfamiliar cries of pheasants, barbets and pittas, and the maniacal whooping of gibbons.
-Add an astonishment of other birds and wildlife, good accommodations and the Malay Peninsula’s generally excellent tourist infrastructure, and there can be few more alluring birdwatching destinations.
-Our extended tour itinerary takes advantage of direct flights with British Airways for a more relaxed start to the trip - and the opportunity to visit Shah Alam next day, where the birding excitement really begins!
+The tropical forests of the Malay Peninsula shelter one of the most exotic faunas on Earth: equatorial treasure houses that resound to the unfamiliar cries of pheasants, barbets and pittas, and the whooping of gibbons.
+Add an astonishing array of other birds and wildlife, good accommodations and the Malay Peninsula’s generally excellent tourist infrastructure and there can be few more alluring birdwatching destinations.

-The botanical gardens at Shah Alam are home to some special winter migrants, including the exquisite Hooded and Blue-winged Pittas – we got superb views of both species here on our 2018 and 2019 tours!
+Our birding starts with a visit to the botanical gardens at Shah Alam which are home to some special winter migrants including the exquisite Hooded and Blue-winged Pittas.
+We have had superb views of both species here on our recent tours!

 Not far away, the coastal mudflats and mangroves at Kuala Selangor provide a gentle introduction to some of the commoner Southeast Asian birds.
 This bird-rich area is also home to several localised species, including Buffy Fish Owl, Mangrove Whistler and Mangrove Blue Flycatcher.

 As the coastal humidity begins to rise, we will escape inland to the cooler hill-forests of Fraser’s Hill, one of Malaysia’s attractive old ‘hill stations’.
-Here we shall search for some of the peninsula’s most enticing birds, from shy endemics like Malayan Laughingthrush and Malayan Whistling Thrush to upland specialities such as Mountain Scops Owl, Orange-bellied Leafbird, Mountain Bulbul, Blue Nuthatch, Red-bearded Bee-eater and Fire-tufted Barbet.
+Here we will search for some of the region’s most enticing birds from shy endemics like Malayan Laughingthrush and Malayan Whistling Thrush to upland specialities such as Mountain Scops Owl, Orange-bellied Leafbird, Mountain Bulbul, Blue Nuthatch, Red-bearded Bee-eater and Fire-tufted Barbet.

-Introduced to our itinerary for the first time in 2019, we will again enjoy an early morning at Bukit Tinggi, where we have a great chance of seeing the sought-after Mountain Peacock-Pheasant and the richly coloured Ferruginous Partridge.
-This is currently the best site to see these two species anywhere and, with patience and a little luck, we should get super views!
+Introduced to our itinerary for the first time in 2019, we will again enjoy an early morning at Bukit Tinggi, where we have a great chance of seeing the sought-after Mountain Peacock-pheasant and the richly coloured Ferruginous Partridge.
+This is currently the best site to see these two species anywhere and, with patience and a little luck, we will hopefully get super views!

 From time to time, a surge of excited calls signals the approach of a ‘bird wave’ and we will suddenly find ourselves surrounded by a frenzy of avian activity.
-With luck, we might even encounter the peculiar Rail-babbler, while a host of shy forest mammals and exotic butterflies - among them the spectacular Rajah Brooke’s Birdwing - contrive to distract us.
-And at the end of each day, we can relax in the comfort of our air-conditioned rooms, with welcoming showers and a delicious evening meal to look forward to.
+With luck, we might even encounter the peculiar Rail-babbler, while a host of shy forest mammals and exotic butterflies, among them the spectacular Rajah Brooke’s Birdwing, contrive to distract us.
+At the end of each day, we can relax in the comfort of our air-conditioned rooms, with welcoming showers and a delicious evening meal to look forward to.

-Lee Kok Chung is our resident local expert in Malaysia, a talented and very experienced bird tour leader, who has led this tour annually for us since its return in 2016.
-His eyesight and hearing are astounding, as is his knowledge of good local restaurants – and you'll find he is good fun, too!
-'Mr Lee' leads all of our tours to Malaysia and Borneo in conjuction with Limosa's own expert guides: Richard Thaxton, who also co-led our 2019 tour to the Malay Peninsula, and Colin Bushell, who is very experienced in SE Asian birds.
+Lee Kok Chung is our local expert in Malaysia, a highly talented and very experienced tour leader, who has led this tour for us since its return in 2016.
+His eyesight and hearing are astounding, as is his knowledge of good local restaurants and you will also find he is good fun, too!
+‘Mr Lee’ leads all of our tours to Malaysia and Borneo in conjuction with Limosa's own expert guide Colin Bushell, who is very experienced in SE Asian birds.